• Articles |

 9. Basecamp

-Basecamp is simple project management software that helps non-profit teams keep track of what needs to be done without getting lost in unnecessary complexity.
-Its flat-rate pricing and simple interface make it a good choice for non-profits that want straightforward project management with built-in communication.
+Basecamp gives non-profit teams a simple way to track work without getting lost in unnecessary complexity.
+Its flat-rate pricing and clear interface make it a practical fit for organizations that want straightforward project management with built-in communication.

 "Basecamp's simplicity is perfect for our non-profit.
 The flat-rate pricing works well for our budget, and volunteers find it easy to use."